 - Water depletion: Characterized by thirst, headache, a feeling of weakness, and loss of consciousness.

-Heat exhaustion can progress into heat stroke, and should not be taken lightly.
-If you suspect that someone is suffering from heat exhaustion, immediately get them into a cool area to rest.
-Have them drink plenty of fluids and take a cool shower.
+Heat exhaustion can progress into heatstroke and should not be taken lightly.
+If you suspect someone is suffering from heat exhaustion, immediately get them into a cool area to rest.
+Have them drink plenty of fluids and cool off.
 They may be sensitive to high temperatures for a few days afterward.

 Heatstroke

-Heatstroke is caused when one’s body temperature exceeds 104°F. If untreated, heatstroke can lead to seizures, confusion, loss of consciousness and even a coma.
-Common symptoms of a heat stroke are throbbing headaches, dizziness, a lack of sweating despite warm weather, or a feeling of weakness.
+Heatstroke is caused when one’s body temperature exceeds 104°F. If untreated, heatstroke can lead to seizures, confusion, loss of consciousness, and even a coma.
+Common symptoms are throbbing headaches, dizziness, a lack of sweating despite warm weather, or a feeling of weakness.

-If you suspect someone of having heatstroke, immediately call 911.
-Sit them down in a cool, shady area, and try to lower their body temperature.
-To prevent heat exhaustion and heatstroke, stay hydrated, wear sun protection and refrain from strenuous activity at the warmest time of day.
+If you suspect someone of having heatstroke, call 911 immediately.
+Sit them down in a cool, shady area and try to lower their body temperature.
+To prevent heat exhaustion and heatstroke, stay hydrated, wear sun protection, and avoid strenuous activity during the hottest part of the day.

 Muscle Cramps